hashicorp/terraform-provider-azurerm/website/docs/r/logic_app_trigger_http_request.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the HTTP Action to be created within the Logic App Workflow.
+* `name` - (Required) Specifies the name of the HTTP Request Trigger to be created within the Logic App Workflow.
 Changing this forces a new resource to be created.

--> **NOTE:** This name must be unique across all Actions within the Logic App Workflow.
+-> **NOTE:** This name must be unique across all Triggers within the Logic App Workflow.

 * `logic_app_id` - (Required) Specifies the ID of the Logic App Workflow.
 Changing this forces a new resource to be created.